 San Francisco Region Bankers' Forum:

-To allow sufficient connection time for all participants, we encourage you to call at least 15 minutes prior to the beginning of the teleconference.
+To allow sufficient time for all participants to be connected, we appreciate your efforts to call at least 15 minutes prior to the beginning of the teleconference, if possible.